COMP BIO 500 — Fundamental Principles of Veterinary Anatomy

 COMP BIO 555 — Veterinary Toxicology

 Science of toxicology as it relates to veterinary practice.
 The principles of toxicology and the mechanism and treatment of toxicants commonly encountered in small and large animals will be presented.

 Basic pharmacology of various drug classes used in veterinary medicine together with examples of clinical drug use.
 Important species variations in drug use and drug response will be stressed.

 Projects in the laboratory and/or through library work in specific subject area under the direct guidance of faculty member.

-This course is an elective for fourth year veterinary medical students which offers faculty coordinated experience in the veterinary medical profession outside the School.
+Offers opportunities for faculty coordinated experience in the veterinary medical profession outside School of Veterinary Medicine.